EdenWise/hjcrc/HJCSIC.md

 Inclusion became more necessary to survive.
 After some time of the selfish people rewarding the fortunate people, it created numerous disadvantaged people.
 The least fortunate became severely disadvantaged and struggled for their lives.
-One particular person became so disadvantaged a female was forced to react.
+One particular misfit became so disadvantaged a female was forced to react.

-It gradually led to rampant misfortune, mistreatment the greater the misfortune was.
-Someone stood up.
-**Her** husband was included too, but was newer.
-She had a connection, a family member, who was less fortunate.
+She was a family member.
-**Because**  did all this sin to get power...
+She also had some inclusion.
+She learned if she repeated[^repeated] the ridicules done to the misfit that she got respect from those that did them.

 ~~As the underwriting increased, the narcissistic men began to clash with one another. ~~ The underwriting stalled.